bpkrumme/ansible_devtools_demo/README.md

 1. You will need one or more hosts to automate against.
 You can do this in your own lab environment, or using a hyperscaler, your choice
 2. Update the `demo_inventory/hosts` inventory file and files in the `group_vars` and `host_vars` directories to reflect your demo environment
-3. Update the `ansible.cfg` to meet your needs, especially the `remote_user` parameter and your token for pulling collections from Automation Hub
+3. Create `ansible.cfg` using the provided example to meet your needs, especially the `remote_user` parameter and your URL and token for pulling collections from Automation Hub
 4. Test ad-hoc commands against your demo environment to make sure it works before performing the demo
 5. Install VS Code and Ansible Extension
 6. Install ansible-lint, ansible-navigator, and ansible-builder on your demo control node.